ArmyNavy Burger + Burrito

 An integrated solution

 The management started looking for a centralized system that could connect all their stores and departments.
-The two solutions that made it to the final stage of the selection process were SAP B1 and LS Nav.
-After considering all aspects of both, management at ArmyNavy Burger + Burrito chose LS Nav.
-The deciding factor was the fact that with LS Nav, front-end and back-end tasks can be managed through a single platform
+The two solutions that made it to the final stage of the selection process were SAP B1 and LS Retail software solution.
+After considering all aspects of both, management at ArmyNavy Burger + Burrito chose the LS Retail software solution.
+The deciding factor was the fact that with LS Retail software, front-end and back-end tasks can be managed through a single platform.

 All the needed functions in the standard version

 ArmyNavy found the initial phase of the project implementation difficult.
 The main problem was that they had not assigned a dedicated project manager to the task.
 To help drive the project ahead, management decided to hire Performance Advantage Systems International, Inc., a local LS Retail implementing partner, to be ArmyNavy’s internal project manager.
 The company successfully adopted the standard version of the LS Retail software solution.
 The system has such wide-ranging functionalities that there was no need for any customizations.
 Today, all of ArmyNavy’s 60 outlets nationwide run on LS Retail software.

 Better control and great savings